-Michigan Creek starts at an elevation of 1400 feet (427 m) and flows generally south for 4 miles (6.4 km) through the coast mountains on Vancouver Island in the temperate rainforest of the Pacific Rim National Park Reserve and enters the Pacific Ocean about 1 mile (1.6 km) east of the Pachena Point Light Station, about 81 miles (130 km) west-northwest of Victoria and 8.5 miles (14 km) southeast of Bamfield, British Columbia.
+Michigan Creek starts at an elevation of 1400 feet (427 m) and flows generally south for 4 miles (6.4 km) through the coast mountains on Vancouver Island and enters the Pacific Ocean in the Pacific Rim National Park Reserve 1 mile (1.6 km) east of the Pachena Point Light Station, about 81 miles (130 km) west-northwest of Victoria and 8.5 miles (14 km) southeast of Bamfield, British Columbia.
 The watershed is an intensively logged temperate rainforest.
-The creek was named after the vessel Michigan that wrecked here 1893.
+The creek was named after the vessel Michigan that wrecked here in 1893.

-Michigan was a steam-powered lumber schooner of 566 tons, one of 225 known schooners similar to the Wapama that served the lumber trade and other coastal services along the Pacific Coast between San Francisco and Puget Sound.
+Michigan was a steam-powered lumber schooner of 566 tons, one of 225 known schooners similar to the Wapama that served the lumber trade and other coastal freight services along the Pacific Coast between San Francisco and Puget Sound.
 Michigan was built at Skamokawa, Washington by Ludwig Mortensen for William M. Colwell and George L. Colwell.
-She had a lumber capacity of 400,000 board feet.
-On January 21st, 1893, Michigan was heading to Puget Sound and encountered the strong northerly current along this coast and overran the entrance to the Strait of Juan de Fuca.
+The ship had a lumber capacity of 400,000 board feet.
+On January 21st, 1893, Michigan was heading north to Puget Sound and encountered a strong northerly current along the Olympic Peninsula and passed the entrance to the Strait of Juan de Fuca.
 The error was not known by the crew and the vessel was turned east and went aground on the reefs and ledges of Vancouver Island.
 The sea conditions were relatively calm and the 22 crew and 4 passengers managed to get ashore after daylight.
 The crew was able to retrieve a boat from the shipwreck and reach Neah Bay for help, a distance of 33 miles (53 km) across the Strait of Juan de Fuca.